munificent/game-programming-patterns/book/bytecode.markdown

 </aside>

-In truth, compiling a text-based language isn't that bad, though it's a bit too broad of a topic to cram in here.
+In truth, compiling a text-based language isn't that bad, though it's a *bit* too broad of a topic to cram in here.
 However, you don't have to do that.
 What I said we need was a *tool*, it doesn't have to be a compiler whose input format is a text file.

 On the contrary, I encourage you to consider building a <span name="text">graphical interface</span> to let users define their behavior, especially if the people using it won't be highly technical.
-Writing text that's free of syntax errors is surprisingly hard for people that haven't had several years of training to get used to a compiler yelling at them.
+Writing text that's free of syntax errors is surprisingly hard for people that haven't spent years getting used to a compiler yelling at them.

 <aside name="text">